 - Have you received official confirmation, via email or letter, of the decision (e.g. formal notification of failure of programme or assessment results, ratified by your department’s Board of Examiners)?

 - If appealing on the basis of exceptional circumstances, are you able to provide contemporaneous, independent, professional supporting evidence (i.e. from a medical or support professional) to demonstrate a) the impact of your circumstances on your ability to study and the time in question and b) why you were not able to submit an Exceptional Circumstances claim at the time, if applicable?
-Please see below for further information about the provision of evidence in relation to the impact of Covid-19 following lockdown.

 - If appealing on the grounds of procedural irregularity are you able to specify the particular procedural issue and explain how it had a substantive impact on the academic outcome or decision that you wish to appeal?